A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing: Discussion

-\textbf{4.
-Robustness to Noise:} A significant advantage of the proposed method is the separation of offline training and online inference.
+Robustness to Noise: A significant advantage of the proposed method is the separation of offline training and online inference.
 Both the BNN estimator and the RL agent can be trained on large, noisy datasets, allowing them to learn noise-robust representations and policies.
 Furthermore, federated learning enables the RL agent to aggregate updates from local environments with varied noise characteristics, resulting in a globally trained agent with improved generalization to practical sensing scenarios.
 For instance, if considering the measurement noises, we can update Eq. (\ref{equ:1}) with $p(0 \mid \omega) = \frac{1 + F_0 - F_1}{2} + \frac{F_0 + F_1 - 1}{2} e^{-\tau / T_2} \cos(\omega \tau + \varphi)$ where $F_0$ and $F_1$ are readout fidelity for 0s and 1s respectively.
+Further simulation results under noisy conditions are provided in Supplementary Section 4 of the Supplemental document to demonstrate the robustness of the proposed scheme to measurement noise.
 By profiling the noise models of a quantum sensing system at design time, the inference framework can be adjusted offline without introducing any runtime overhead.
 This flexibility offers great robustness to noisy intermediate-scale quantum (NISQ) devices.

-In summary, the proposed two-stage optimization method offers a scalable, efficient, and noise-robust solution for various quantum sensing apparatus.
-Future work will explore optimal time allocation strategies, adaptive tuning of \( \Delta \), and applications to other sensor platforms, further enhancing its utility for precision metrology in diverse experimental settings.